giacomelli/giacomelli.github.io-jekyll/src/_posts/2019/2019-07-10-tsp-with-geneticsharp-and-blazor.md

 To represent the cities route each gene of our chromosome will represent an index of a city in the route.

+{% note I recommed to you use [Visual Studio Code](https://code.visualstudio.com/) to open the project.
+There is some cool VS Code extensions to work with Blazor %}

+In the root folder of your Blazor project create a new subfolder called `Tsp`.
+We'll add all our C# classes inside this folder.

-Create a C# script called "TspChromosome.cs":
+Create a C# file called "TspChromosome.cs":
 {% gist 94721a46d33c6bcb1f3ae11117b7f888 TspChromosome.cs %}

 ## Representing a city
 The next step is define our genetic algorithm fitness function, but first we need to create a simple class to represent a city on a 2D space.

-Create a C# script called "City.cs":
+Create a C# file called "City.cs":
 {% gist 94721a46d33c6bcb1f3ae11117b7f888 City.cs %}

 ## The fitness function